quantaosun/NAMD-FEP/README.md

 Download this repository, then go to Feprepare to generate your files.zip and put it inside the fep_prepare folder.

+There is an example files.zip (actually a tgz file), in your calculation, you should change this to your input of interest.

 run the "./1.sh" command to modify the conf files. run the "2.1.pbs" command in a cluster or